Eco-Travel Trends & Sustainable Destinations

 Going green is no longer optional.
 The great climate revolution is underway and travel in particular is under the microscope.
 One of life’s best rules of thumb can be applied in ecotourism to great effect: do less, do it better.
-But with a world of wonder to discover and more travel temptations than ever on offer, how do we make our holidays more eco-friendly?
-For some food for thought, we bring you 2020’s biggest eco-travel trends…
+But with a world of wonder to discover and more travel temptations than ever on offer, once the earth is on the move again, how do we make our holidays more eco-friendly?
+For some food for thought, we bring you 2021’s biggest eco-travel trends…

 The Road Less Travelled